1rwen/masayaso-art-portifolio/README.md

 Art portifolio for artist [@masayaso](https://x.com/masayaso) on twitter.

 ## React
 This project is built using React, a JavaScript library for building user interfaces.
-React is included and automatically installed when you install all project dependencies.
+React is included and automatically installed when all project dependencies are installed.

 ## Vite

 This project is built using [Vite](https://vite.dev/), a modern JavaScript build tool optimized for development and production.
-Vite is included and automatically installed when you run npm install to set up the project.
+Vite is included and automatically installed when all project dependencies are installed.
 ## Environment Variables

 The following environment variables are required and must be stored in an `.env` file: